 - In the Kitty Pryde & Wolverine limited series, Wolverine explains that the way for Kitty to prove she has the inner strength to defeat the Big Bad Ogun is to hold the Honor Sword of Clan Yashida at arm's length overnight.

 - Kung Fu Panda: After a training regime where Po is denied much food, Master Shifu invites him to sit down and eat a bowl of dumplings.
 However, when Po tries to take one, Shifu snatches it away.
-Eventually, Po is forced to fight for the last dumpling and gets into a knock down, drag out battle with Shifu where the panda displays impressive fighting skill.
-To Shifu's surprised delight, when Po finally wins that dumpling, he suddenly throws it back and notes he's not hungry, a sign of maturation in that he doesn't need food as an emotional crutch so much anymore.
+Eventually, Po is forced to fight for the last dumpling and gets into a knockdown, drag-out battle with Shifu where the panda displays impressive fighting skill.
+To Shifu's surprised delight, when Po finally wins that dumpling, he throws it back and says he's not hungry, a sign of maturation in that he doesn't need food as an emotional crutch so much anymore.

 - The song "I'll Make a Man Out of You" from Mulan starts with one of these.
 Shang fires an arrow into the top of a tall flagpole, and challenges the new recruits to retrieve it, with a heavy weight around each wrist.
 They all fail miserably.
-It turns out to be a variation on this trope, in that the challenge was mental rather than physical.
+The challenge was mental in addition to physical.
 Mulan manages to complete the challenge by wrapping the ribbons attaching the weights to her wrists around the pole and then using the strength she acquired from the exercises to pull herself up.
 This convinces Shang that she has what it take to be a soldier.

 - Subverted in Lords and Ladies: Granny Weatherwax asks three girls who want to be witches to knock her hat off.
 They tried to do it with magic they dabbled at and so missed the point.
 Nanny Ogg throws a stick, illustrating the point Granny was making — a large part of witchcraft is knowing when not to use magic and instead solve problems using simpler, more mundane methods (the answer to that, incidentally, is "most of the time").